-Mark Day School is very concerned about good health practices.
+Mark Day School is committed to good health practices.
 It is inevitable that children are going to get sick.
 Unfortunately, we cannot give sick children the individual attention they need.
 Sick children require recuperative rest at home.
 Abiding by these health guidelines will greatly contribute to the health and safety of all the Mark Day School community.